-- 1. Sellers transfer shares to trust - 2.
+- Sellers transfer shares to trust (can be employee ownership trust or more generic form of employee trust) - 2.
 Company profits are paid to trust and then used to finance payments to sellers (this may be over a period of time after the trust's purchase, so the sellers are not paid in full immediately) - 3.
 Trust holds shares for the benefit of employees.